Cray Y-MP

-Y-MP EL

 In 1992, Cray launched the cheaper Y-MP EL (Entry Level) model.
 This was a reimplementation of the Y-MP architecture in CMOS technology, based on the S-2 design acquired by Cray from Supertek Computers in 1990.
 The EL was an air-cooled system with a completely different VMEbus-based IOS.
 EL configurations with up to four processors (each with a peak performance of 133 megaflops) and 32 MB to 1 GB of DRAM were available.
 The Y-MP EL was later developed into the Cray EL90 series (EL92, EL94 and EL98).

 The Y-MP EL came in a cabinet much smaller than the traditional room-filling Cray 2010×1270×810 mm (height × width × depth) and 635 kg in weight—and could be powered from regular mains power.

 In popular culture

 In the 1992 film Sneakers, whose story is centered around extremely high-level cryptography, two lead characters have an important discussion while sitting on a Cray Y-MP.